extendr/helloextendr/README.md

 ### Generate wrappers

+(Note that this workflow will be improved in future;
+[rextendr package](https://github.com/extendr/rextendr) will provide some convenient function for this)

 When you make either of the following changes to the Rust source code, you'll need to regenerate the wrappers.

 * add a new function